 In my own experience I have found that Apple’s 256kbps AAC file is cleaner, punchier, crisper, and louder.
 Is it better sounding than Spotify?
 I think so.

 I haven’t put my finger on it just yet, but I’ve always found Apple’s sound quality to be superior.
+But I haven’t tried TIDAL’s HiFi plan yet, so Apple Music could be dethroned of that seat when that happens.

-Like everything else, it depends.
+It depends.
 These are just a few things that I have found by using them over the past few years.
 Apple has done an amazing job integrating their services with one another.
 They’ve always provided pristine quality for everything across all of their products and services.

 Spotify has a very complex algorithm and prides itself on musical discovery.
-So whether you’re in the mood to listen to something very specific or to discover something totally new, Spotify might be a better option.
+So whether you’re in the mood to listen to something very specific or discover something totally new, Spotify might be a better option.